-Province of Thieves is an all-acoustic quartet featuring guitar, mandolin, ukulele, upright bass and percussion.
-But what really sets these guys apart are their powerful vocal harmonies, reminiscent of Crosby Still and Nash or the Eagles.
+2018 Carolina Music Award-winning Province of Thieves is an all-acoustic sextet featuring guitar, mandolin, ukulele, upright bass, fiddle and percussion.
+What really sets these folks apart are their powerful vocal harmonies, reminiscent of Crosby Still and Nash or the Eagles.
 With influences spanning folk rock, bluegrass, beach music and 80’s pop, you’re invited on a journey through the Province of Thieves!

 Brad and Greg have known each other for some time, mostly through the ministry of Robinson Presbyterian Church.
 Both were instrumental in the leadership of the Charlotte Fire! contemporary worship service at RPC, so music was always an element in the relationship.
 But it wasn't just music, it was also dance.
 Brad's daughter Emily took ballet instruction from Greg's wife Amanda for many years until Emily's graduation from high school in 2012.
 That's where the Province Of Thieves story really begins...